guyzmo/i.got.nothing.to.blog/content/code/on/git-repo:_the_utility_for_services.markdown

 # Status of the project

-For your first time run, I have written a wizard, that you can lanuch using:
+For your first time run, I have written a wizard, that you can launch using:

 ``` bash
 % git-repo config